MicaHorton/Personal-Database/README.md

 # Personal Database
-Python files that allows you to store your thoughts safetly and search them.
+A collection of python scripts that allow you to store your thoughts safetly and search them.

 - Flexible: The add tags options allows you to create lists on demand.
+Customize this code however you please.
 - Safe from Snoops: The code will encrypt your entries by generating a hash based off a string password.
 The hash is then used to encrypt your entries using Fernet encryption.
-- Easy to Access: Copy and paste this into your .bashprofile to be able to easily access entries.
+- Easy to Access: Add the pdb file to your .bashrc file to run the different commands from the command line
-- Searchable: Uses the python whoosh library to efficiently organize your thoughts
+- Searchable: Uses the python whoosh library to efficiently search your thoughts

-# Installation Guide
+## How It Works
+- Run the input.py script (or pdb input if you have the .bashrc file setup) to add a thought.
+This will open the nano (which can easily be changed to vim) and create an automatically timestampped file.
+This file be saved in a '

+## How To Install
 ```
 mkdir('Code')
 git clone https://github.com/MicaHorton/Personal-Database.git Code